-At least one Festival concert each year is a ‘picnic concert’, where you can bring along a picnic and eat it before the concert or during the interval.
-However, for all other concerts it’s very easy to find somewhere for a pre or post-concert meal or a drink.
+For all concerts it’s very easy to find somewhere for a pre or post-concert meal or a drink.
 If you’re combining your trip to BREMF events with a weekend break, Brighton has a wealth of great accommodation from luxury boutique hotels, to trendy hostels or convenient self-catering apartments.

 We run a bar at most of our evening events, enabling you to have a drink before the concert starts or during the interval.

 A good place to start is Visit Brighton’s very helpful accommodation page, where you can search for somewhere to stay by dates, type of accommodation or features.